EK76/SensorDevice/README.md

 # Sensor Device

 The main two goal with this project was to build a simple weather application which reads the content from MySQL table containing temperature and humitidy values, which are obtained from Raspberry PI 5 device with a help of DHT22 sensor.
-Another goal was that you could take this device to any network of your choosing  Python was used for storing values from DHT22 sensor to MySQL table.
+Another goal was that you could take this device to any network of your choosing.
+Python was used for storing values from DHT22 sensor to MySQL table.
 The Pyhton program is included with this project under the Pyhton folder.
-Later it was also possible to read the contents from web browser.
+Later it was also possible to read the contents trough web browser.
 For this I use the Apache as a webserver which was installed on the device.
 The operating system of the device is Debian GNU/Linux 13 (trixie)

 The device can be connected to any network long as DCHP is enabled and with wire connection.